shailendrabhandari/IntLevPy/docs/features.rst

    Array of the logarithm of the 4th moment values.

 2. ``mom2_serg_log``
-   Calculates the theoretical logarithm of the 2nd moment for intermittent search processes.
+   **Description:** Calculates the theoretical logarithm of the 2nd moment for intermittent search processes.

    **Parameters:**
    - ``tau`` (array-like): Time lags.